shini4i/argo-watcher/docs/operations/troubleshooting.md

 - Verify the app name: `argocd app get <ARGO_APP>`.
 - Check the image that was pushed to the registry.

+> **Note:** While polling for deployment status, the client automatically retries transient failures (network errors or `5xx` responses) up to 3 times with a 2-second backoff, so a single blip is not fatal.
+A non-zero exit here means the failure persisted past those retries or was terminal (`4xx`, invalid token).

 **Fix:**
 1. Ensure `ARGO_WATCHER_URL` is accessible from the CI environment (check firewall rules and DNS).
 2. Verify the application name in `ARGO_APP` matches Argo CD exactly (case-sensitive).